SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## Upgrading to Renku 0.61.0

+* NEW ``networkPolicies.allowAllIngressFromPods`` specify pod selectors that will allow the selected pods to access all other services in the Renku release namespace.
+* NEW ``networkPolicies.allowAllIngressFromNamespaces`` specify a list of namespaces that should be allowed to access all other services in the Renku release namespace.

 ## Upgrading to Renku 0.60.0

 * NEW ``gateway.idleSessionTTLSeconds`` to set the session idle TTL in seconds.